 Cons: Since leaves and sediment tend to get stuck in the corners of K-style gutters, they’re harder to clean.
 As such, regular maintenance is a must for K-style gutters.

-Pros: If you want to give your exterior an old-world feel, half-round gutters would be a good choice.
+Pros: Half-round gutters don’t have any sharp corners, which means debris can’t get stuck in them.
+This makes them easier to clean and maintain compared to K-style gutters.
+They also look elegant and they match a variety of architectural styles perfectly, from modern to traditional homes.
+Plus, half-round gutters are lightweight and easy to install.
+If you want to give your exterior an old-world feel, half-round gutters would be a good choice.
 Half-round gutters were a common feature in homes built before the 1950s.
 Back then, rounded rooflines were a common feature.
 Aside from their historic aesthetic, half-round gutters are also easier to clean.

 Cons: Since they have a more complicated design, half-style gutters are harder to install than K-style gutters.
 As such, only an experienced contractor should handle the gutter installation.
 Remember: whether you need new gutters installed or roof repair work done, make sure to vet a contractor before hiring one.